mttschltz/kittythinks/content/food-security-supply-demand.md

 _Ehrlich, P. R., & Ehrlich, A. H. (2013).
 Can a collapse of global civilization be avoided?.
 Proceedings.
 Biological sciences, 280(1754), 20122845. https://doi.org/10.1098/rspb.2012.2845_

 In 2011, California Academy of Sciences Executive Director and climate scientist Jonathan Foley gave a TEDX talk that had a similarly bleak view of things.

+Foley starts with an outline of just how much land is used for farming already: 16 mil km² for crops, and 30 mil km² for livestock.
+That's 40% of our entire planet.
+He also explains that agriculture uses about 70% of the 50% remaining available water on Earth and contributes to greenhouse gas emissions by 30%.
+But agriculture isn't optional.
+So he asks: how can we double this agricultural output when we have 2 to 2.5 billion more humans on Earth?

+Release more farmland?
+Possible, he says - but it would destroy sensitive areas that are important to biodiversity and therefore not a good idea.
+Farm more efficiently in areas that are not part of those sensitive areas?
+Yes, but we are historically bad at balancing food farming and biodiversity preservation.
+All the available ideas (organic farming, GMOs, new trade subsidies, etc.) are not silver bullets.
+Foley posits that a survival of us depends on a new form of agriculture which combines the best ideas from commercial agriculture with the best ideas of organic, local farming.